devplayer0/fyp/presentation/slides.md

 Note:

-A brief look at some of the specific challenges in implementing the design.
+A brief look at some specific challenges in implementing the design.

 ---

-## gem5 additions

-- Custom config file
-- `ARMROMWorkload`
-- `PerfgradeTracer`
-- `MemDump`

----

-## Custom config file
+## gem5 config file

 ```python [3-8|11-17|21-22|24-27|29-36|38-39|41-48|53-65|67-68|70-73|75-80|82-86|88-90|92-94]
 import argparse